Muscles of the Foot

 - Dorsal interossei: Abducts digits 2-4 and flexes those toes.

-As you can see, the foot is a very intercut and complex part of the body.
-Many injuries in the foot are due to problems with the bones and tendons, but there are a few injuries that are common that deal with some of these muscles.
-These injuries include, but are not limited to a: calf strain, Achilles Rupture, or shin splints.
-If you have any pain in your feet while attempting to complete your daily activities, JOI has orthopedic foot and ankle physicians that specialize in this field and can help whether it be through medications, braces, surgery, or physical therapy.
+The foot is a very intercut and complex part of the body.
+Many injuries in the foot are problems with the bones and tendons.
+A few common injuries that deal with some of these muscles.
+These injuries include but are not limited to a: calf strain, Achilles Rupture, or shin splints.
+If you have any pain in your feet while attempting to complete your daily activities, JOI has orthopedic foot and ankle physicians that specialize in this field and can help.
+Therefore, there is no need to live with this pain, give us a call.